bencheee/woofdotcom/README.md

 - *As a site owner*, I want to provide a platform for users to share their knowledge, experiences, advices and passion for dogs

-- *As a site owner*, I want to provide service and support for dog owners to re-home their dogs if they can not keep them for any reason anymore
+- *As a site owner*, I want to provide service and support for dog owners to re-home their dogs if they cannot keep them for any reason anymore

 - *As a site owner*, I want to provide messaging tools between site users and myself as integrated part of the site